Let’s jump in and learn:

 Data is stored in aggregate for summarization.
 For example, individuals’ dates of birth are not included in a dataset, but the number of people of each age group is known.
 Aggregation is often used for data anonymization when information is being sold.

-This data anonymization method involves creating and implementing a unique technique or a combination of several techniques using scripts or an application.
+This data anonymization method involves creating and implementing a unique technique or a combination of several techniques that utilize scripts or an application.

-Encrypting data makes it unreadable to anyone without the decryption key, rather than removing sensitive data.
+Encrypting data makes it unreadable to anyone without a decryption key, rather than removing sensitive data.

 Data is grouped to obfuscate it.
-Examples of generalization are using only states rather than cities or area codes rather than the full numbers.
+Examples of generalization are using only states rather than cities or area codes rather than complete telephone numbers.